01 of 07

 Preparing for Kitchener Stitch

-Kitchener Stitch, also known as grafting, seems tricky until you do it a few times.
+Kitchener stitch, also known as grafting, seems tricky until you do it a few times.
 It is a lot of fancy stitching that simulates knitting and purling and gives you a perfect closure for socks and other knits.
-It does require practice, and there is an easy way to remind yourself of the steps required.
+It does require practice—luckily, there's an easy way to remind yourself of the steps required.

 Prepare for the Kitchener Stitch